Introduction of B-Tree

 Search is similar to the search in Binary Search Tree.
 Let the key to be searched be k.
 We start from the root and recursively traverse down.
 For every visited non-leaf node, if the node has the key, we simply return the node.
 Otherwise, we recur down to the appropriate child (The child which is just before the first greater key) of the node.
 If we reach a leaf node and don’t find k in the leaf node, we return NULL.

 Searching a B-Tree is similar to searching a binary tree.
 The algorithm is similar and goes with recursion.
-At each level, the search is optimised as if the key value is not present in the range of parent then the key is present in another branch.
+At each level, the search is optimized as if the key value is not present in the range of parent then the key is present in another branch.
 As these values limit the search they are also known as limiting value or separation value.
 If we reach a leaf node and don’t find the desired key then it will display NULL.

 Example: Searching 120 in the given B-Tree.

 In this example, we can see that our search was reduced by just limiting the chances where the key containing the value could be present.
 Similarly if within the above example we’ve to look for 180, then the control will stop at step 2 because the program will find that the key 180 is present within the current node.
-And similarly, if it’s to seek out 90 then as 90 < 100 so it'll go to the right subtree automatically and therefore the control flow will go similarly as shown within the above example.
+And similarly, if it’s to seek out 90 then as 90 < 100 so it’ll go to the left subtree automatically and therefore the control flow will go similarly as shown within the above example.